Our Journey & Ethos

 We will have a small selection of instruments on offer for guests to use but please bring your own if you are a practicing musician.

-Miss Melodi (aka Jessi) is a self-taught DJ with a wide music taste.
+Melodi (aka Jessi) is a self-taught DJ with an eclectic music taste.

 Expect to hear music ranging from funky melodies, psychedelic inspired sounds, diverse world music and the occasional classic banger.

 With a playful energy she hopes to bring out the inner child in her guests while holding a relaxing space where people will feel comfortable enough to find their flow.

 Coming from 9 years of events experience, Jess plans to take all the best bits of what she’s learnt along the way and offer them to the Wild Beats community.